27 Tips For Young Married Couples For A Strong Union

 Nitpicking and talking about their flaws can be very bad for your marriage.

-19. Listening more can help you build a happy marriage
+19. Listening more can help young couples build a happy marriage

 Let’s say your partner is talking about how you hurt their feelings.